 The Big 4 has considered this and they’ve also started to search for freelancers.
 EY has a system called GigNow and PwC has the Flex Talent Network.
 But their frame of mind is still rooted in the old system, and the freelancer experience suffers as a result.
 They’re pushing square pegs into round holes, where you can line up unique freelancers with unique positions.

 Most freelancers don’t mind the lack of benefits.
 According to one survey from U.S. News, about “70 percent said they'd rather buy their own benefits if it means taking home more pay.”
 Freelancers are looking for more pay with little regard to missing benefits.
 There’s a demand, but most firms do not offer a supply.

 Perhaps there’s a simple way to improve the norm.

 What if you could offer each new employee a package that included a virtual assistant, an annual cruise, or something equally unique?

 Virtual assistants can be acquired for as little as $3-5 an hour.
-And if you perform a search in a given area – like New York, California or Florida - it would be simple enough to book a cruise going from a local port for a few hundred bucks.
+If you perform a search in a given area – like New York, California or Florida - it would be simple enough to book a cruise going from a local port for a few hundred bucks.

-Perhaps the latter is a little “flashy,” but it would likely encourage the best freelancers to recommend their equally qualified colleagues.
-Then, there are always typical benefits, like legal or financial advise, a national gym membership, mentoring, or just a handful of gift cards.
+Perhaps the latter is a little flashy, but it would likely encourage the best freelancers to recommend equally qualified colleagues.
+Then, there are always typical benefits, such as legal or financial advise, a national gym membership, mentoring, or just a handful of gift cards.